YHQZ1/YHQZ1/README.md

 </div>

-Computer Science undergraduate focused on backend engineering and system fundamentals.
-I work on building scalable services, well-structured APIs, and data-driven systems with an emphasis on reliability and clarity.
+Computer Science undergraduate passionate about the fundamentals of backend engineering.
+I build scalable services and data-driven systems, with a keen interest in how clean architecture and distributed systems create software that's reliable when it matters most.

-I’m particularly interested in clean architecture, distributed systems concepts, and infrastructure that behaves consistently under pressure.
-I value thoughtful design, strong fundamentals, and systems that don’t fall apart when things get real.

 # Technical Expertise